gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 This will add `<script src="<file>">` and `<link rel="stylesheet" href="<file>">` to the `head` of the rendered page.
-This is great for local development, just adding a CSS or JS file ends up being loaded in every page.
+This is great for local development, just adding a CSS or JS file ends up being loaded on every page.
 It is the worst thing to do for performance, illustrated in the video below where I throttle the network connection.

 **TODO ADD VIDEO OF DEV LOADING PERF**